 The Wald's game/decision theoretic approach is to consider a two-player zero-sum game where player I selects $\theta \in \Theta$, and player II selects a decision function $d:X \rightarrow V$ which estimates the quantity of interest $\varphi(\theta)$ (given the data $x\in X$), resulting in the loss

 for player II.
 Such a game will normally not have a saddle point, so following von Neumann's approach \cite{VNeumann28}, one randomizes both players' plays to identify a Nash equilibrium.
-To that end, first observe that, for the quadratic loss considered here (for ease of presentation), only the choice of player I needs to be randomized.
-So, let $\pi \in \mathcal{P}(\Theta)$ be a probability measure randomizing the play of player I, and consider the lift
+To that end, first observe that, for the quadratic loss considered here (for ease of presentation), because of the convexity of the loss in $d$, only the choice of player I needs to be randomized.
+Letting $\pi \in \mathcal{P}(\Theta)$ be a probability measure randomizing the play of player I, we consider the lift

 of the game \eqref{LalphadefW0l2}.
 A minmax optimal estimate of $\varphi(\theta^\dagger)$ is then obtained by identifying a Nash equilibrium (a saddle point) for \eqref{LalphadefW0lifted}, i.e. $\pi^* \in \mathcal{P}(\Theta)$ and $d^*:X \rightarrow V$ satisfying